WICG/canvas-color-space/CanvasColorSpaceProposal.md

 * Should black level compensation be implied in "linear spaces", such that (0,0,0) always represents absolute black in linear color values?

-* Should it be possible to specify the color space parameter as an array representing a fallback list?
+* RESOLVED OBSOLETE(?): Should it be possible to specify the color space parameter as an array representing a fallback list?
 Example: <code>canvas.getContext('2d', {colorSpace: ["p3", "rec2020"]});</code> would mean use p3 if possible; if not supported, try rec2020; and if rec2020 is not supported, fallback to srgb, which is the default.
 Since color spaces are already feature detectable, this would be a convenience feature.
 Same question applies to pixelFormats.

 * Should we support custom color spaces based on ICC profiles?
 Would offer ultimate flexibility.
 Would be hard to make implementations as efficient as built-in color spaces, in particular for implement linearPixelMath for profiles that have arbitrary transfer curves.